 The final outcome saw championship leader all year Alistair Camp secure a well-deserved Cup Class title, whilst Mervyn Beckett did what he needed to do to take the Production Class crown.

-The event saw two wins by Morgan Bailey and a win a-piece by Matt Luff and Robert Butler in the Cup Class, whilst in the Production Class for cars with fewer modifications, championship newcomer David Marshall scored a hattrick of wins, with Nick Charlier recording his first victory of the season in the first race.
+The event saw two wins by Morgan Bailey and a win a-piece by Matt Luff in the Cup Class, whilst in the Production Class for cars with fewer modifications, championship newcomer David Marshall scored a hattrick of wins, with Nick Charlier recording his first victory of the season in the first race.

 The weekend’s four rounds meant that a total of 104 points (25 for a win and one for setting the fastest lap) were up for grabs.
 Consequently, five drivers were in the frame for the Cup Class honours and six for the Production Class.